Learn more about the course and exemptions

 Interested in applying?

-We are awaiting full details of a proposed new course to be offered in 2023 and hope to be able to provide more information later this year.
-In the meantime, please register your interest by emailing us at email@example.com and we will be in touch as soon as we have more information.
+We are awaiting full details of a proposed new course to be offered in 2023 but in the meantime, you can register your interest by emailing us at email@example.com and we will get in touch as soon as we have more information.